devops-md/www.devops.md/pages/04.about/section.en.md

 ### 🙋‍♀️ Who we are

-DevOps Moldova is a community of DevOps engineers and enthusiasts from Moldova who want to share his experience and help others to become a good DevOps
+DevOps Moldova is a community of passionate DevOps engineers and enthusiasts hailing from Moldova, dedicated to sharing their expertise and assisting others on their journey to mastering the art of DevOps

 ### 🍿 Our principles

-**Free** - All our resources are Open Source and free
+**Free** - All our resources are open-source and accessible to the community without any charges.

-**Simple** - We try to explain things from basics to experts
+**Simple** - We aim to provide explanations that cater to both novices and experts, starting from the fundamentals and progressing to advanced concepts

-**CompanyFree** - We're working for community not for companies.
-Companies which help us are mentioned as partners
+**CompanyFree** - Our primary focus is on serving the community, rather than catering to corporate interests.
+We acknowledge and recognize companies that support our mission as valued partners

+**Enthusiasts** - We welcome collaboration with DevOps enthusiasts who are eager to share their experiences with the community

 ### 🌎 Stay in touch